 Being sick is no fun for anyone, and while we cannot completely prevent these illnesses, there are a few steps we can take to help fight the common cold.
 Here are a few tips from yours truly, and Dr. Sara Connolly, FAAP, Bundoo Pediatrician.

 6 tips to keep your kids from getting sick!

 2. Healthy Eating – While Dr. Connolly doesn’t recommend immune boosters, she does think a good diet is key to keeping our kids healthy.
 Things like whole foods instead of processed, less sugar, and more water.
-I personally love to use elderberry syrup in our girls smoothies though to build up their immune system.
-Here’s their favorite smoothie and green juice recipes!
+I personally love to use elderberry syrup in our girl’s smoothies though to build up their immune system.
+Here are their favorite smoothie and green juice recipes!

 6. Vaccinate – I know this is a hot topic and not one I’ve written about, but we do vaccinate.
 Especially since our youngest had febrile seizures when she contracted the Avian Flu at just 11 months old.
 (Learn CPR folks!)
 Dr. Connolly does recommend the flu shot though saying, “We cannot do much about the common cold but we can immunize against the flu.
 Infants six months and older can be immunized.
 Children aged two and older can receive the nasal flu spray (Flumist®) Parents and caregivers need their shot too!

 Bottom line, kids will get sick when they are with their friends all day at school, it’s a given.
 But we can take preventative measures to help keep them as healthy as possible.
 Sneak in those nutrients as best you can, and enjoy their new school adventures!
 Oh, and parents, you might want to stock up on your own meds, because as you know, when one child gets sick, the rest of the family usually follows.

 Thanks to Bundoo as always for their helpful advice!
 This post contains affiliate links.

 And if you want your kids to wake up happy each day, DO THIS!